BernieO/calcardbackup/README.md

 7. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
 Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell calcardbackup, that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
 The Backup will be saved as compressed `*.tar.gz` file in folder named `calcardbackup-YYYY-MM-DD` (default) under `./backups/` (default).
 __NOTE__: using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks (see below)!

+## nextcloud-snap users

+If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.
+In order for this to work, calcardbackup has to be run with `sudo` (even running as root without `sudo` will fail).
+As path to Nextcloud use the path to the configuration files of nextcloud.
+In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
+See example no.6 below.

+## Considerations about encryption

+If you want to use the included encryption possibility, be aware that:
+- the files are encrypted by GnuPG, AES256 with the passphrase given in a separate file
+- the passphrase is stored in a file.
+Other users with access to the server might be able to see the passphrase.
+- `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
+I consider the offered one as sufficient in most cases though.
+- if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
+Instead, encrypt it yourself.
+- command to decrypt (you will be prompted to enter the passphrase):
+`gpg -o OUTPUT_FILE -d FILE_TO_DECRYPT.GPG`

 ## Does this also work with a broken ownCloud/Nextcloud instance?